Why You Really Need To Be Drinking More Tea

 Tea has many medicinal properties, including reducing your stress levels with its soothing effects.
 In a 2010 study done by researchers from University College London, drinking black tea decreased people's stress levels over a six-week period.
 Some teas even relieve anxiety naturally and soothe your digestive tract.

 The act of making tea, breathing in deeply, and making the few minutes during the steeping your time to inhale and exhale profoundly is a lovely way to bring mindfulness and meditation into your tea time ritual and lower your stress level.

 Have you ever had a tea latte?
 Trust me; it's pretty amazing.

 Tea time is usually accompanied by something sweet like biscuits, cookies, or chocolates.
 I love something light and fresh, but not too much fuss.

 This ritual is really about self-love and the practice of slowing down and enjoying life.
 I love when I get out one of my beautiful teapots, take time to slowly pour the water over the tea, and use some of my nicer teacups.
 It always makes me feel like this is a treat and something I enjoy.
 Most of the time, Tea Time is my time to take some time out and refresh.

 This is the time when I change the music from Brandi Carlile or classic rock to something gentle and light.
 I don't look at my phone.
 Instead, I'll flip through a magazine, sit in the warm sunshine and soak it in a bit, or just get comfy on the couch and relax.

 Did you know that black teas are good for your heart?
-Black teas contain polyphenols that reduce free oxygen radicals.
+This is because black teas contain polyphenols that reduce free oxygen radicals.
 Studies on black tea are showing that it might also reduce intestinal fat absorption and reduce weight gain.
-But it does have more caffeine than green tea, and you want to regulate your intake of caffeine to keep your heart healthy.
+But it does have more caffeine than green tea, and you want to regulate your caffeine intake to keep your heart healthy.